sap license audit

 A: First, use SAP’s built-in tools: USMM for user measurement and LAW for multi-system consolidation.
 These are the same tools SAP will ask you to run during an audit.
 Additionally, some organizations use third-party Software Asset Management (SAM) tools that integrate with SAP to provide ongoing monitoring and reports.
 Even a well-maintained Excel sheet or dashboard that pulls data from SAP user tables can work if you don’t have specialized tools – the important part is that someone is reviewing the data regularly.

 A: This is where SAP’s LAW tool (License Administration Workbench) is vital.
 LAW consolidates user data across multiple SAP systems.
 Ensure each person uses a consistent user ID across systems, or maintain a mapping of IDs to real identities.
 During internal audits, run LAW to get a unified count of unique users.
-If one individual has different IDs in separate systems (common in large enterprises), consider aligning them or document the duplication so you can show auditors it’s the same person.
+If an individual has different IDs in separate systems (common in large enterprises), consider aligning them or document the duplication so you can demonstrate to auditors that it’s the same person.
 The goal is to prevent SAP from counting “JohnDoe” in ERP and “JDoe” in CRM as separate people requiring two licenses.

 Q: What if our internal audit finds we’re under-licensed in an area?

 A: Treat internal findings as an early warning.
 You have a few options: (1) True-up proactively: Purchase the additional licenses needed (ideally negotiating a discount since it’s not under audit duress) to cover the shortfall.
 (2) Optimize usage: See if you can reallocate existing licenses or retire some usage.
-For example, if you’re 50 users over but know 50 current users are leaving next month due to a project ending, you might solve it by timing.
+For example, if you have 50 users online but know that 50 current users are leaving next month due to a project ending, you might solve it by timing.
 (3) Negotiate with SAP (if a renewal is near): Sometimes, you can fold additional licenses into an upcoming contract renewal more favorably.
-The worst option is to ignore it – if you found it, SAP will definitely find it.
+The worst option is to ignore it – if you found it, SAP will find it.
 Address it now rather than later.
 Also, document any corrections you make; if that shortfall comes up in a future SAP audit report, you can show proof that, for instance, you purchased extra licenses on X date to resolve it.

 Q: Should we involve a third-party SAP licensing expert before an audit?